terrancehah/travelrizz/docs/app-flow.md

 Upon accessing the landing page (`pages/index.tsx`), users are introduced to Travel-Rizz through:

-The homepage presents four key sections:
+The homepage presents six key sections:
-- Features showcase with interactive examples
+- A `Hero` section to welcome users.
-- About section explaining the platform's purpose
+- An `About` section explaining the platform's purpose.
-- Pricing information including premium features
+- A `Features` showcase with interactive examples.
+- A `Pricing` section detailing free and premium tiers.
+- An `Articles` section with helpful travel guides.
-- Footer with quick links and language selection
+- A `Footer` with quick links and language selection.

 ### Multi-step Travel Form